 A growing body of research indicates that homeschooling graduates excel.
 Eleven of the 16 peer-reviewed studies on success in adulthood (including college) showed that students who study at home performed better in terms of political tolerance, college GPA and college retention than students in conventional schools.
 Researchers at Harvard University have just published the findings of their new study that show positive results for students learning at home.
-In an article published in The Wall Street Journal last week, Brendan Case and Ying Chen, of the Harvard Human Flourishing Program, concluded that public school students “were less lenient and less able to volunteer or attend church services than their homeschooled peers.”.
+In an article published in The Wall Street Journal last week, Brendan Case and Ying Chen, of the Harvard Human Flourishing Program, concluded that public school students “were less lenient and less able to volunteer or attend church services than their homeschooled peers”.

 This was particularly evident in children who had been homeschooled up to the high school level.
 In another study, students studying at home on the SAT test scored about 67 points higher than the national average.
-Students who study at home learn autonomously and are not as emotionally and intellectually dependent as public school children.
-Research helps demonstrate how the strengths of students who study at home overcome their weaknesses, but more extensive knowledge is needed to demonstrate this.
+Students who learn at home do better because they have more control over their school experience.
+Remote learning is effective, flexible, relaxed and each student has the opportunity to “choose their own adventure, so to speak”.

 Students' initiative and agency to pursue their interests, the freedom to reflect and imagine, and inner learning in warm personal relationships are also recognized benefits for homeschooling.
 The teachers' responses indicate how students who study at home value learning, are prepared for writing tasks, and are more engaged.
-Homeschooling can be as structured or unstructured as you'd like, however, choosing to make typical school rules more flexible is a great way to ease the burden and leave some room for maneuver within the curriculum.
+The National Education Association cites concerns about socialization and the integrity and quality of a homeschool curriculum.
+It's no secret that homeschooling is very different from the traditional school system and its learning methods.